 Our challenge at the Colorado Melanoma Foundation has been to find a way to effectively engage, educate, and screen Coloradans throughout the state to prevent skin cancer occurrences.
 The idea for the Sun Bus was borne from this necessity and in 2015 the Colorado Melanoma Foundation began raising money through the annual Summit Melanoma Golf Tournament at the Club at Cordillera in Edwards, CO to acquire the funds necessary to make this project a reality.

-To learn more about the Colorado Melanoma Foundation, its fundraising events, governing body, and additional information, please visit its website at www.comelanoma.org
+To learn more about the Colorado Melanoma Foundation, its fundraising events, governing body, and additional information, please visit www.comelanoma.org

 The Sun Bus

-In 2018, the Colorado Melanoma Foundation raised enough funds to purchase the vehicle that would become The Sun Bus and by the beginning of 2019, with the financial support of EltaMD Skincare, The Sun Bus was officially launched to better address the Colorado Melanoma Foundation's mission throughout the state by bringing the free skin exams and public education directly to its residents.
+In 2018, the Colorado Melanoma Foundation raised enough funds to purchase the vehicle that would become The Sun Bus and by the beginning of 2019, The Sun Bus was officially launched to better address the Colorado Melanoma Foundation's mission throughout the state by bringing the free skin exams and public education directly to its residents.

 The Sun Bus is a mobile classroom & clinic that has the flexibility to hyper-target select audiences at varying times throughout the year.
-The Sun Bus attends highly populated events and festivals between May and November of each year providing sun safety education, free EltaMD sunscreen, skin cancer awareness, and free skin checks provided by local volunteer dermatologists or physician assistants within one of the Sun Bus's private clinic exam rooms.
+In 2019, The Sun Bus attended highly populated events and festivals between May and November and provided sun safety education, free EltaMD sunscreen, skin cancer awareness, and free skin checks provided by local volunteer dermatologists or physician assistants.

-In addition to these scheduled events, the Sun Bus provides fun and engaging educational activities about sun safety and skin health at Colorado K-12 schools between November and May annually.
+In addition to the Epiphany Tour and scheduled community events, the Sun Bus also provides fun and engaging educational activities about sun safety and skin health at Colorado K-12 schools between November and May.
 As funds grow and outreach capabilities expand, the Sun Bus will also incorporate melanoma research initiatives to further increase the knowledge associated with this deadly cancer.
 The Sun Bus has integrated 2 state-of-the art cameras to make its public education objectives both engaging and memorable: the Reveal Facial Imager and an Ultra Violet Camera.